cmc3215/war-campaigns-complete/README.md

 * Repeat 1-2 for all characters you want included in this addon.

 ## Bugs &amp; Suggestions
-<p>Please make sure you have the latest version and post into the CurseForge.com comments with details and if possible a screenshot.
-Thank you for taking the time to report an issue, it helps make the addon better for everyone.</p>
+Please make sure you have the latest version and post into the CurseForge.com comments with details and if possible a screenshot.
+Thank you for taking the time to report an issue, it helps make the addon better for everyone.

 ## Known Issues
 * Actions taken on the WoW Companion App cannot be recorded by the addon.
 If you make frequent use of the app then using this addon is not advised.